tchan1002/mmba-drift-protocol/README.md

 ---
 I want to thank some people for the ideas that underlie these prompts.

-*I owe some good part of this to Dr. Awh and Dr. Vogel's course, PSYC 33830 Attention and Working Memory, which I took spring of my third year at UChicago, 2025*
+*Dr. Awh and Dr. Vogel's course, PSYC 33830 Attention and Working Memory, taught me that our attention is way more limited than we think*

-*I also owe the webdev flow to Raghu Betina's course BUSN 20550 Application Development, which is the only webdev course that ever stuck with me because it teaches you learn-by-doing.*
+*Also, Raghu Betina's course BUSN 20550 Application Development, taught me the importance of learning by doing*

 ---